 133.3 Plato broad forehead and throat: originally named Aristocles, Plato was given the name Platon as a schoolboy, meaning broad.
 In Lives of Eminent Philosophers, Diogenes Laertius offers three explanations for this nickname: the breath of his eloquence, his broad forehead or his broad shoulders from his wrestling ability (III.5)—in any case, the sense was extended to refer to his wide knowledge as well.

-133.8 But this thing then that has plenty…: from Chaucer’s translation of Boethius, The Consolation of Philosophy: “But thilke thing thanne, that hath and comprehendeth to-gider al the plentee of the lyf interminable, to whom ther ne faileth naught of the future, and to whom ther nis naught of the preterit escaped nor y-passed, thilke same is y-witnessed and y-proeved by right to be eterne.
-And it bihoveth by necessitee that thilke thing be al-wey present to him-self, and comptent; as who seith, al=wey present to him-self, and so mighty that al be right at his plesaunce; and that he have al present the infinitee of the moevable tyme” (The Complete Works of Geoffrey Chaucer, ed.
+133.8 But this thing then that has plenty…: from Chaucer’s Boece, his translation of Boethius, The Consolation of Philosophy: “But thilke thing thanne, that hath and comprehendeth to-gider al the plentee of the lyf interminable, to whom ther ne faileth naught of the future, and to whom ther nis naught of the preterit escaped nor y-passed, thilke same is y-witnessed and y-proeved by right to be eterne.
+And it bihoveth by necessitee that thilke thing be al-wey present to him-self, and comptent; as who seith, al-wey present to him-self, and so mighty that al be right at his plesaunce; and that he have al present the infinitee of the moevable tyme” (The Complete Works of Geoffrey Chaucer, ed.
 Walter W. Skeat (1894)).